What’s so bad about boys then?

 On the other hand, I get quite cross with the women for whom taking a pop at their ‘crap’ husbands’ male characteristics.
 It’s too easy and really doesn’t help any of us get along and understand each other.
 That said, I don’t have a daughter so I’m not really qualified to make a proper comparison.

-In the 11 years since I spotted my first child’s testicles in an ultrasound scan I have had two more sons and learned a few things about male children.
+In the nearly 19 years since I spotted my first child’s testicles in an ultrasound scan, I have had two more sons and learned a few things about male children.

 The penis is endlessly fascinating.
 From the first time a baby finds his and realises it’s attached, it will prove to be their favourite toy.
-What else can give target practice and sensual comfort in the same moment?
-Boy Two was spotted on the sofa this week with his pulled through a hole in his PJs, absent mindedly stroking it gently.
+What else can give target practice and sensual comfort at the same moment?
+It’s not unusual to spot small boys absent-mindedly stroking theirs.

 Farts and other bodily functions are funny… always.
-OK the look on Boy Three’s face was comical when he tried to figure out where that noise had come from, but later when every single toot, parp and guff triggers gales of laughter the joke will wear thin.
+As a baby, the look on Boy Three’s face was comical when he tried to figure out where that noise had come from, but later when every single toot, parp and guff triggers gales of laughter but, from my point of view, the joke wore thin.

 There aren’t very many ass-kicking female role models for little boys.
 Bob TB’s pearl wearing Wendy, Thomas TTE’s Clarissa and the other boring carriage, Minnie Mouse, Peter Pan – another wet Wendy and Harry’s swattish Hermione.